About the month of June

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-A rose is a perennial flower shrub or vine of the genus Rosa, within the family Rosaceae, that contains over 100 species and comes in a variety of colours.
-The species form a group of erect shrubs, and climbing or trailing plants, with stems that are often armed with sharp prickles.
-Most are native to Asia, with smaller numbers of species native to Europe, North America, and northwest Africa.
-Natives, cultivars and hybrids are all widely grown for their beauty and fragrance.[
+A rose is a woody perennial of the genus Rosa, within the family Rosaceae.
+There are over 100 species.
+They form a group of plants that can be erect shrubs, climbing or trailing with stems that are often armed with sharp prickles.
+Flowers vary in size and shape and are usually large and showy, in colours ranging from white through yellows and reds.
+Most species are native to Asia, with smaller numbers native to Europe, North America, and northwest Africa.
+Species, cultivars and hybrids are all widely grown for their beauty and often are fragrant.
+Rose plants range in size from compact, miniature roses, to climbers that can reach 7 meters in height.
+Different species hybridize easily, and this has been used in the development of the wide range of garden roses.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -